sammarth-k/summer-of-qode/Python/2021/Class 2/Notes.md

 ```

 ##Logical operators
 Logical operators are used the way logic gates are used.
-In Pyton, we have tree logical operators: not,or,and
+In Python, we have three logical operators: not,or,and

 ###not
 not returns the opposite Boolean value of a statement.
 For example, not True would return False.